Area-53-Robotics/53D-High-Stakes-Notebook/entries/management/kanban-board.typ

   ],
   [
     == Steps
-    + *Requirements* - Identify the project requirements, detail what is needed to complete the project, and determine the definition of “done.”
+    + *Requirements* - Identify the project requirements, detail what is needed to complete the project, and determine the definition of “done."
-      - Correlates with the “Identify” EDP step
+      - Correlates with the “Identify" EDP step
     + *Design* - Create the design of the solution through CAD, sketches, mock-ups, etc.
-      - Correlates with the “Brainstorm” and “Select” EDP steps
+      - Correlates with the “Brainstorm" and “Select" EDP steps
     + *Implementation* - Build the solution
-      - Correlates with the “Build” and “Program” EDP steps
+      - Correlates with the “Build" and “Program" EDP steps
     + *Verification* - Test if the solution meets all of the identified project requirements
-      - Correlates with the “Test” EDP step
+      - Correlates with the “Test" EDP step
     + *Maintenance* - Ensure the solution is kept functional after its completion
       - The EDP does not have a step dedicated to this, but it achieves a similar goal by being a cycle ],